RedVoxInc/redvox-python-sdk/docs/python_sdk/session_model/README.md

 ## SessionModel

 SessionModel is a module designed to read files quickly and summarize the information within each file.
-This summary is compiled with other summaries within the same session.
+This summary can be merged with other summaries within the same session.

 A session is defined as the period of a station that runs continuously from the moment the station starts recording to the moment the station stops recording.
 Depending on the availability of data, SessionModel may not capture the